Avanti West Coast: Services

-Avanti West Coast currently operates the same services as Virgin Trains did on the West Coast Main Line.
-However, over the course of the franchise, several timetable changes are expected to be made.
-It was anticipated that, from December 2022, an additional 263 train services would be run every week.
+Avanti West Coast currently operates the same services as Virgin Trains did on the West Coast Main Line before 2019.

+In November 2019, before services commenced, it was anticipated that, from December 2022, an additional 263 train services would be run every week.

 In February 2021, Avanti West Coast launched smartcard ticketing as a more convenient and environmentally-friendly alternative to traditional paper tickets.

 Routes

-As of May 2025, Avanti West Coast weekday regular intercity routes are as follows:
+As of May 2026, Avanti West Coast weekday regular intercity routes in trains per hour (tph) / day (tpd) are as follows: